-

 CORDS offensive pushes forward to rebuild the economy and the

-social a~d political life of the people.
+social and political life of the people.

 Marines have learned that in order to win this war they

-must not only liberate the people but mu·st also win their hearts
+must not only liberate the people but must also win their hearts

+and trust.
 They are doing this through untold thousands of acts

 of individual kindness and through a massive, well organized civic

-• affairs program that reaches into every village and hamlet in
+affairs program that reaches into every village and hamlet in

 their areas of operations.